cquinn/ponyc/proposals/packages.md

 - Packages are always published and managed in source form.
 - Packages are combined into bundles that are the unit of retrieval and versioning.
-- Pony projects have a project.yaml that describes the project, including its dependant bundles.
+- Pony projects have a `project.yaml` that describes the project, including its dependant bundles.
-- There is a pony tool that manages retreiving bundles and updating project.yaml.
+- There is a `pony` tool that manages retreiving bundles and updating `project.yaml`.